h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 Personally, I find it hard to find any downsides to my work here at Pocket.
-Going from a community contributor to working full time on the protocol, I live and breath POKT.
+Going from a community contributor to working full time on the protocol, I live and breathe POKT.
 I love this project, I have ideas 💡 ranging from pre-testnet, to testnet and after mainnet.
 And I want to see all these implemented.
 It's been great to have my say and shape the protocol - or at least influence its shape.